 He has held CFO positions at many other companies in the UK, USA and Switzerland.

-Danny is Chairman of Only Connect, the creative criminal justice charity.
-Until October 2015, Danny was Chief Executive of Only Connect, which he set up with his wife Emma in 2006.
-Danny is also Chief Executive of the West London Zone, a collective impact based charity that supports children, young people and families, which he launched in 2014.
+Danny is a Senior Fellow at the Legatum Institute.
+Danny is Chairman of Only Connect, the creative criminal justice charity, which he set up with his wife Emma in 2006.
+Danny is also Chairman of the West London Zone, a collective impact based charity he founded that supports children, young people and families.

 Before working at Only Connect, Danny was Director of Studies at the Centre for Policy Studies, Chief Leader-Writer at the Daily Telegraph, and Special Adviser to David Cameron MP as Leader of the Opposition.

 John is the Treasurer of Catch22.
 He is a Chartered Accountant who was the Finance Director of a large Facilities Management company.
 His experience in senior financial roles covers the construction, consulting engineering and oil industries.
 He has worked in the UK and USA including 10 years with Balfour Beatty, and prior to that for GEC, Mott MacDonald and Touche Ross.

 Tove has dedicated her career to marketing and communication and is currently managing partner of MEC Access, a leading partnership marketing and sponsorship consultancy.
 Previously she worked for 10 years at the BBC heading up the marketing division of BBC Sport and working within marketing communications across a raft of BBC services including Radio 3, Radio 2 and BBC 3 and 4.
 Prior to that she worked in the arts promoting live music.
 She sits on the events committee of the Royal Television Society.